AliSoftware/alisoftware.github.io/_posts/yaml/2021-08-17-yaml-part1-json.md

  - The value of the `plugins` key is what might look the most unusual, as it is such a so-called ordered map, aka an _array of single-key dictionaries_.
    - In fact, for the first "step" described in this YAML, the value for `plugins` is an array of 2 items, each of them being a dictionary with only a single key – so deep down it's in fact 2 single-key dictionaries and not a single dictionary with 2 keys  as one might think… even if in practice for all intents and purposes you will probably read it as an ordered dictionary with 2 keys for interpretation of the config file.
    - The first single-key dictionary has the key `automattic/bash-cache#v1.5.0`, and its value is yet another dictionary (intended to define the "options" of that "plugin") which happens to only have the `bucket:` key
-   - The second single-key dictionary has the key `automattic/git-s3-cache#v1.1.0` and its values is yet another dictionary, this time with 2 keys.
+   - The second single-key dictionary has the key `automattic/git-s3-cache#v1.1.0` and its value is yet another dictionary, this time with 2 keys.
-   - For the second step though (the one to configure the test step), the value of the `plugins` key is in fact an array of mixed value, the first one being a single string, while the second one being a single-key dictionary like in the first step.
+   - For the second step though (the one to configure the test step), the value of the `plugins` key is in fact an array of mixed values, the first one being a single string, while the second one being a single-key dictionary like in the first step.

 <p><details><summary class="small">💡 More comfortable with JSON?
 Open to see the same structure using only JSON-compatible syntax.</summary>
 <!-- Editor's note: triple-backticks in markdown source seems to not be parsed by Jekyll's Kramdown renderer when inside a <details> node… so no syntax highlighting for this one :( -->